 - Kosher salt

-- Black pepper: Aim for a medium grind, but a fine grind is okay as well.
+- Black pepper: Use a medium grind (16 gauge), but a fine grind will work in a pinch

-- Optional Herbs: You can add some dried parsley or even marjoram, thyme, or savory to this rub.
+- Optional Herbs: You can add dried parsley, marjoram, thyme, or savory to this rub.
 It’s not required, but herbs do offer subtle, flavorful notes to beef.

 How to Apply the Rub:

 Combine your rub and add it to a heavy-duty shaker.
 Use about 1 tablespoon of rub per pound of meat.
-Shake the rub all over the meat for an even coating.
+Apply your binder first, then evenly coat with spice rub.
 Another good way to apply this brisket rub is to do it by hand, as seen below.
 Sprinkle it on the meat, and gently pat to coat.

 Season both sides and the edges of the meat.
-Let the brisket sit at room temperature for an hour to allow a slight sugar cure.
+Let the brisket sit at room temperature for at least 1 hours to encourage a light sugar cure.

 Make-Ahead and Use Later: